pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

                   numField + numCmp + numValue)

 This is necessary because most of the compositional classes in pyparsing do not raise their own exceptions, they just re-raise the ones from their component expressions.

+_[ED - this enhancement was incorporated in a later version of pyparsing. ]_

 #### 2009-03-18 14:30:09 - gmonkey5
 Thanks for the response :)

 Playing around a little more, I found another solution.
 By creating a NoMatch token and putting it the beginning of the MatchFirst object, I can have a little more control over the error that is returned.
 For example:

     expressionFailToken = NoMatch()